tripflex/docs/pages/web/web-paas/tutorials-exporting/guide.en-us.md

 webpaas mount:list
 ```

-Downloading a mount is then as simple as running the following:
+Download a mount by running the following:

 ```bash
 webpaas mount:download
 ```

 ### Using rsync
 To use `rsync` to download each directory, we can use the following commands.
 The `webpaas ssh --pipe` command will return the SSH URL for the current environment as an inline string that `rsync` can recognize.
-To use a non-default environment, use the `-e` switch after `--pipe`.
+To use a non-default environment, use the `-e` flag with an environment name after `--pipe`.
 Note that the trailing slash on the remote path means `rsync` will copy just the files inside the specified directory, not the directory itself.

 ```bash
 rsync -az `webpaas ssh --pipe`:/app/private/ ./private/